osmandapp/web/main/docs/user/personal/global-settings.md

 <TabItem value="android" label="Android">

-&nbsp;<Translate android="true" ids="dialogs_and_notifications_title"/> - allows switching on/off popups, dialogs and notifications.
-It's [the download map dialog](../start-with/download-maps.md#download---map-zoom-in) and startp-up message (like promotion, quiz and etc.).
+*<Translate android="true" ids="dialogs_and_notifications_title"/>* - this setting allows you to turn on/off pop-ups, dialogs and notifications.
+This is the Start-up message and the [Download map dialog](../start-with/download-maps.md#download---own-map-advanced) (for example, a promotion, a quiz, an event, etc.).

 ![General Settings notifications Android](@site/static/img/personal/profiles/general_settings_notifications_android.png)